-Unlawful gambling is classified as a very serious infraction at federal and regional level.
+Unlawful gambling is classified as a very serious infraction at a federal and regional level.

-Unlawful gambling is sanctioned with a fine of EUR1–50 million under the Gambling Act.
-In addition to the fine, the regulator is entitled to revoke the licence, to impose a temporary removal of the licence for a maximum period of four years or to close the media through which information society services are delivered and that support the gambling activities.
+Unlawful gambling is sanctioned under the Gambling Act with a fine of between EUR1 million and EUR50 million.
+In addition to the fine, the regulator is entitled to revoke the licence, impose a temporary removal of the licence for a maximum period of four years or close the media through which information society services are delivered and that support the gambling activities.

 Each regional gaming regulation approves its own sanctioning regime; however, in most of them, unlawful gaming is sanctioned with a fine of up to EUR600,000.
 In addition to the fine, regulators are entitled to revoke the licence or to impose a temporary removal of the licence for a maximum period of five years.

-With the complete entering into force of the regulation on online gambling advertising and the forthcoming regulation on online responsible gambling, the legal regime for online gambling at federal level will be completed, without prejudice to any additional regulations that may be developed.
+With the recent regulation on online gambling advertising and the forthcoming regulation on online responsible gambling, the legal regime for online gambling at federal level will be completed, without prejudice to any additional regulations that may be developed.

-Notwithstanding the above, the most relevant pending legislation in most of the autonomous regions is the regulation on advertising and responsible gambling.
+At the regional level, the most relevant pending legislation in most autonomous regions is still the regulation on advertising and responsible gambling.

-The regulatory authority for regional gambling – both online and land-based – depends on each autonomous region and these are usually under the umbrella of the relevant regional departments of finance or the interior.
+The regulatory authority for regional gambling – both online and land-based – depends on each autonomous region.
+These authorities are usually under the umbrella of the relevant regional departments of finance or the interior.

 Before discussing the approach to gambling regulation in Spain, a differentiation should be made between:

-Online gambling can be offered at federal or regional level.
-Customarily, entities apply for federal licences, since this way they can offer online gambling in the whole territory, without having to apply for licences at regional level.
+Online gambling can be offered at a federal or regional level.
+Customarily, entities apply for federal licences, since this way they can offer online gambling in the whole territory without having to apply for licences at a regional level.

-The aim of the Gambling Act is to regulate all those modalities of games that take place at federal level in order to protect the public order, combat fraud, prevent addictive behaviours, protect minors and safeguard the players’ rights, without affecting what is established in the regional regulations.
+The aim of the Gambling Act is to regulate all those modalities of games that take place at a federal level in order to protect public order, combat fraud, prevent addictive behaviour, protect minors and safeguard players’ rights, without affecting what is established in the regional regulations.

-To offer online gambling in Spain at federal level, entities must obtain a general licence per each category of game (betting, contest or other games) and also a single licence for each type of game included in its general licence category.
+To offer online gambling in Spain at a federal level, entities must obtain a general licence for each category of game (betting, contest or other games) and a single licence for each type of game included in its general licence category.

-At federal level, the available licences are classified as follows.
+At a federal level, the available licences are classified as follows.

-For example, should an entity wish to commercialise bingo, baccarat and poker, it will need one general licence (other games) and three single licences (bingo, baccarat and poker).
-In other words, general licences per se are not valid to offer games.
-To do so, the entity will also need to obtain a single licence for each type of game within its category.
+For example, an entity that wishes to commercialise bingo, baccarat and poker will need one general licence (other games) and three single licences (bingo, baccarat and poker).
+In other words, general licences per se are not valid to offer games; to do so, the entity will also need to obtain a single licence for each type of game within its category.
 General licences can only be obtained through a public tender process announced by the DGOJ.
-Entities can apply for single licences together with the general licence or at any other time, provided that the entity has already been granted with and holds the relevant general licence.
+Entities can apply for single licences together with the general licence or at any other time, provided that they have already been granted and still hold the relevant general licence.

-Regarding general licences for online gambling at federal level, there have been three public calls since the approval of the Spanish Gambling Act in Spain in 2011: in 2011, 2014 and 2017.
-The latest window announced in December 2017 was opened up for one year and entities could apply for licences until December 2018.
+There have been three public calls for general licences for online gambling at the federal level since the approval of the Spanish Gambling Act in 2011: in 2011, 2014 and 2017.
+The latest window announced in December 2017 was opened up for one year, and entities could apply for licences until December 2018.
 General licences are currently not available and can only be applied for during a public call announced for such purpose.
 Single licences can be applied for at any time by entities holding the corresponding general licence.